Scott Genius 720 2017 Bike

 The SCOTT Genius 720 Series boasts a super light HMF Carbon Fiber frame.
 The series comes fully equipped with a custom FOX NUDE shock and a FOX 34 Float Performance fork with three modes.
 Our Patented TwinLoc technology, in combination with Traction Control, allows for three travel/geometry settings to always optimize your ride.
 This bike can handle any trail, any time.

 Please note this is an ex-demo model which has been used a handful of times.
 There are some small blemishes on the stem, crank, frame & rear derailleur.
-If you would like photos of this exact bike please email; [email protected] and we will send over some images to you.
+Check out all the gallery images of this bike.

 Pedals not supplied, please click here for pedal options.MORE INFO